Sadness in Islam | Fitrah Tawheed

 Khadija and Abu Talib died in the same year.
 After Khadija's death, several difficulties followed.
 She offered the Prophet comfort and help in his prophethood.
 With the death of Abu Talib, he lost support in his personal life and protection from Quraysh.
 Abu Talib's death was about three years before the Prophet emigrated to Madinah.
 During that time, Quraysh seized the opportunity to harm the Prophet.
 A man of the Quraysh threw earth on the head of the Prophet (ﷺ).
 He returned to his house where he met his daughter.
 She wept as she removed the earth from the head of the Prophet (ﷺ), whereupon the Prophet (ﷺ) said: “Do not cry oh daughter of mine, Allah will protect your father.
 They (Quraysh) never had the courage to harm me until Abu Talib died."
 [Seerah of Ibn Hisham, "Death of Khadija and Abu Talib"]

-Death of Ibrahim
+Death of the Prophet's son

 The Prophet (ﷺ) lost many of his children during his life.
 Of these children the son Ibrahim died.